 Careers Guidance

 The school’s Careers Leader is Mr M Smith.
-He works alongside the Careers Officer who is based in the Library (The Next Chapter).
-Mrs A-M Franks is the school’s Deputy Headteacher with responsibility for Pastoral matters including involvement in Careers Education.
+He works with Mrs J Wise, Director of Key Stage 5, along with Mrs A-M Franks who is the school’s Associate Headteacher with responsibility for Pastoral matters including involvement in Careers Education.
 Enquiries regarding careers should be directed through our main school email.

 Meet the Team